- 1.2.2 it will then apply through your acceptance of it by subsequent or continued use of the Platform and/or our Services.

 - 6.1.2 your referees and former employers;

-- 6.1.3 our professional advisors, including our accountants, auditors and lawyers;
+- 6.1.3 our professional advisers, including our accountants, auditors and lawyers;

 - 6.1.4 our related bodies corporate;